MEET THE TEAM

 Daphne completed a Bachelor of Arts from the University of Western Ontario, followed by AMI Montessori certification at the Toronto Montessori Institute.
 She worked as a Preschool directress in Toronto before moving to South Delta.
 Her first association with BBMS was to register her daughter to attend the preschool.
 She later offered her skills substituting in the program and was hired as a part-time Preschool Directress.
 Daphne has recently obtained a Delta Teaching Assistant Certification (DTAC) and offers extra educational support to students in the Preschool program.
 You can also find Daphne assisting with our Out of School Program (OSC).
 Outside of work, Daphne’s helpful nature has lead her to be involved in a lot of volunteering when she is not gardening, cooking, reading and travelling.

-Annie Cuillerier joined our staff at BBMS in September of 2018 as our directress of French.
-She is fluent in French as it is her mother tongue having grown up in a French-speaking family.
-Her studies were also completed at French language schools.
-Annie has worked independently as a translator in English, French & Spanish for a variety of organizations.
+Annie Cuillerier originally joined our staff at BBMS as an Instructor of French.
+This year she is taking on the role of OSC (out of School) Supervisor.
 She has had a long-term relationship with our school as a parent and serving on the MIND Board of Directors.
 She has always appreciated that the Montessori approach allows for children to have individual choice and work at their own ability.
 Her other interests include the martial arts and swimming in which she holds certification.
 She continues to teach women’s self defence and swimming.

 After a 2 year absence, Julie has returned to BBMS as office administrator since January 2020.
 Originally from France, Julie has also lived in South Africa and the UAE and has many years experience as a school administrator.
 In her spare time, she enjoys hiking and walking her dogs, reading and gardening.